-Nimbus seems easier to attach (you don’t need to be a genius) and more study to me.
+Nimbus seems easier to attach (you don’t need to be a genius) and more sturdy to me.

-The KH is very adjustable but I had a UPD and that bent the pieces where the angle adjustment is very distinctly.
+The KH is very adjustable but I had a UPD and that bent the pieces where the angle adjustment is.
 Unfortunately I managed to do that on my second UPD with the handle attached.
-I did get it bent back into shape but I think it’s still a bit out of shape.
-You should also reinforce the seat using a reinforcement plate if using this handle.
+I did have it bent back into shape but I think it’s still a bit out of shape.
+You should also reinforce the seat using a reinforcement plate if using this T bar.

 Both of these handlebars may seem intimidating at first, but you’ll get used to them.
 If you always dismount off the front, I suggest you work on dismounting off the back.